 |Free Electives:||2 Courses|

 All engineering students take a common core of courses in mathematics, chemistry, and physics.
 Advanced placement can satisfy some requirements and allow for more technical or humanities/social science electives.
 Advanced Placement does not reduce the course load required for graduation.
 Only if a student qualifies for and chooses Advanced Standing is the course load reduced.
-The course load is reduced if one takes a year or a semester of Advanced Standing.

 Chemical and Biological Engineering Core Courses